 Our first stop in Cambodia was the spectacular Angkor ruins, and our second stop was the serene Coconut Beach.
-Our third stop, however, was completely different, for we visited Phnom Penh, the capitol of Cambodia and home to one of the most recent and horrifying genocides in existence.
+Our third stop, however, was completely different, for we visited Phnom Penh, the capitol of Cambodia and home to one of the most horrifying genocides in existence.

 As for Pol Pot’s idealized agrarian socialist society, that plan failed miserably, resulting in starvation, torture, death, and not much else.

-Before getting to the genocide sites, lets have a look around Phnom Penh itself.
+Before getting to the genocide sites, lets have a look around the city itself.
 Located on the Mekong River, Phnom Penh was founded in 1434, around the time of the fall of Angkor.
 In fact, after the fall of Angkor, the capital moved to Phnom Penh, but it moved again shortly thereafter.
 The capital bounced around for the next 400 years, until it landed here again in 1866.
 At this point the French arrived, colonizing Cambodia and making Phnom Penh its permanent capital.

 Almost all of Phnom Penh was destroyed during the siege and evacuation, but the Royal Palace was not.
-Today it is one of the few beautiful places in the city, at least one of the few beautiful places that we found.
+Today it is one of the few beautiful places in the city, at least one of the few beautiful places we found.

 A big plus about the Royal Palace was that it was more spread out than Bangkok’s Grand Palace, making it much easier to photograph.
 That being said, because the buildings weren’t as ornate, there wasn’t nearly as much to take photographs of.

-Moving on from the Royal Palace, this building, named the White Building, is much more representative of Phnom Penh post-genocide.
+Moving on from the Royal Palace, this building, named the White Building, is much more representative of Phnom Penh today.
 Basically, this building, built as an apartment complex in the 1960s, was supposed to be a symbol of modern Cambodia.
 Instead, it was virtually destroyed by the Khmer Rouge.
 But despite the being condemned, the building was re-occupied after the genocide, at one point housing 2500+ people.
 Several proposals have been put forward to knock this building down, but others are trying to preserve the site as a historic landmark.

 During the Khmer Rouge reign, dissidents were dealt with at prison/concentration/execution camps, of which there were at least 150 throughout Cambodia.
 This one, the best preserved and most infamous of the lot, was a former high school and is now named S21.